headwalluk/wp-vulnz/plugins/wp-vulnz/readme.txt

 Yes.
 You will need access to a VULNZ API endpoint.
 By default the plugin points to `https://vulnz.headwall.net/api`, but you can change this in Settings.

 = What data does the plugin send? =
-When enabled, the plugin sends basic site metadata (title, SSL status, admin login URL, admin email, WordPress version) and your installed plugin list to the configured VULNZ API to help assess the environment.
+When enabled, the plugin sends basic site metadata (title, SSL status, admin login URL, WordPress version) and your installed plugin list to the configured VULNZ API to help assess the environment.

+No personal data are sent - only website metadata.

 = Can I disable background syncing? =
 Yes.
 Turn off the Enable setting under WP VULNZ → Settings to stop the hourly task.